SyncfusionExamples/how-to-get-bounds-of-the-grid-control/README.md

-# How to get bounds of the WPF GridControl
+# How to Get Bounds of the WPF GridControl?

-This example demonstrates how to get bounds of the [WPF GridControl](https://help.syncfusion.com/wpf/gridcontrol/overview).
+This example demonstrates how to get bounds of the [WPF GridControl](https://www.syncfusion.com/wpf-controls/excel-like-grid).

 `GridControl` does not have built-in property to get it’s bounds.
-Please use any one of the following suggestions to get the grid bounds.
+Please use any one of the following `GridControl` suggestions to get the grid bounds.

 ### Suggestion 1